 While the credit score requirements aren’t as insurmountable with FHA loans as they are with other types of loans, that doesn’t mean that there are no real requirements.
 In fact, the FHA has some pretty stringent requirements for approval including those listed below.

 - Stable Income.
 Borrowers must be able to show documentation that they’ve had two years of steady employment, in the same field, with no more than one month’s worth of employment gaps during that period.

 - Debt-to-Income Ratios.
-Borrowers must have no more than 50 percent of their income, including mortgage payments, tied up in debt, such as taxes, insurance, credit cards, auto loans, and student loans.
-If your credit score is less than 580, though, the debt-to-income requirements for the FHA are more stringent.
+As a general rule of thumb, borrowers must have no more than 43 percent of their income, including mortgage payments, tied up in debt, such as taxes, insurance, credit cards, auto loans, and student loans.

 If you are looking to purchase your first home, you should ask about an FHA loan.
 It will allow you to make a smaller down payment and it will be easier for you to qualify for the loan.

 You will have to pay mortgage insurance, but you can build that into the loan amount and pay it off right away if you choose.
 Now, you’re not guaranteed to qualify for an FHA loan, but it’s worth asking about, even if you aren’t a first-time home buyer.